 There were also signs to encourage social distancing, but as the resort was pretty quiet it wasn't hard to do so.

-While I didn't interview any of the Crane's staff members, I noticed all guests and hotel employees appeared to be adhering to mask and social-distancing rules.
+I noticed all guests and hotel employees appeared to be adhering to mask and social-distancing rules.
 The atmosphere seemed friendly to me, with guests and staff chatting to each other around the grounds.

 Fortunately, I could still enjoy sunsets from my balcony.